-Air particulate samples are collected on 50mm glass fiber filters at a nominal flow rate of 15 liters per minute.
-At the end of the collection, the filters are returned to the analytical laboratory for assay.
-After a one week holding time, filters are counted once in a gas flow proportional counter for 50 minutes.
-This delay permits the short-lived radon/thoron daughters to decay.
-The first sample of each batch is a blank filter whose count rate is subtracted from the raw data before calculating net activity concentration.
-The system's performance is checked daily with National Institute for Standards and Technology (NIST) traceable standards: americium-241 for alpha and strontium-90 for beta.
+Air particulate samples are collected on 50-mm glass fiber filters at a nominal flow rate of 1.5 cubic feet per minute.
+At the end of the collection, the filters are returned to the ASL for assay.
+After a 1-week holding time, filters are counted once in a gas flow proportional counter for 50 minutes.
+This delay permits the shortlived radon/thoron daughters to decay.
+The first sample of each batch is a blank filter whose count rate is subtracted from the raw data before the net activity concentration is calculated.
+The system's performance is checked daily with NIST-traceable standards: americium-241 for alpha and strontium-90 for beta.

-TRITIUM ANALYSIS - WATER MATRIX - EPA 906.0
+Tritium Analysis - Water Matrix - EPA 906.0

 Water samples are collected in glass containers.
-No preservatives are added before collecting the sample.
-Effluent and surface stream samples as well as groundwater samples are analyzed using a 7-mL aliquot.
-Potable-water samples (as well as other samples requiring a low minimum detection limit) are distilled following the method outlined in EPA Method 906.0 (EPA 1980) and a 7-mL aliquot is analyzed.
-Liquid scintillation cocktail is added to the aliquot so that the final volume in the liquid-scintillationcounting vial is 7 mL of sample plus 10 ml of cocktail.
-Samples then are counted in a lowbackground liquid-scintillation counter for 50 minutes.
+No preservatives are added before the samples are collected.
+Effluent and surface stream samples, as well as groundwater samples, are analyzed using a 7-mL aliquot.
+Potable-water samples (as well as other samples requiring a low minimum detection limit) are distilled following the method outlined in EPA Method 906.0 (EPA 1980), and a 7-mL aliquot is analyzed.
+Liquid scintillation cocktail is added to the aliquot so that the final volume in the liquid scintillation counting vial is 7 mL of sample plus 10 mL of cocktail.
+Samples then are counted in a low-background liquid scintillation counter for 50 minutes.
 Samples are normally processed in batch mode.
-The first sample of each batch is a steam-distilled water background that is subtracted from the raw data before calculating the net activity concentration.
+The first sample of each batch is a steam-distilled water background sample that is subtracted from the raw data before the net activity concentration is calculated.
 The second sample in each batch is a NIST-traceable tritium standard, which is used to verify the system's performance and efficiency.
 Each sample is also monitored for quenching.
 Corrections for background, quenching, and efficiency of the sample matrix are factored into the final net concentrations for each sample.
 Spiked duplicates are performed within each batch of samples to determine precision and accuracy.